nerudaj/cpp-init/README.md

 ### bootstrap_cpm

 Downloads `CPM.cmake` and includes it.
-You can specify a particular version or stick with latest:
+You can specify a particular version or stick with the latest:

 ```cmake
 include ( "${cppinit_folder}/cmake/bootstrap.cmake" )